In order to receive First in First Out (FIFO) pickup requests, you will need to follow the guidelines below.

 Cancellations for Fast Match are the same as for regular rides.
 You’ll be added back into the queue if you return to the staging area within 15 minutes.

 Note: When using Fast Match, it’s possible that you’ll be matched with a rider you were previously unpaired with.
 If this occurs, cancel the ride and kindly advise the rider to request a new ride through the normal pickup experience.
 They’ll be paired with the next available driver.

 At select airports, approved Lux Black and Lux Black XL drivers with a Transportation Charter Permit (TCP license) may be eligible to perform pickups at terminal curbside.
 If you have a TCP license, check your email for eligibility and TCP confirmation process.

 Airports that offer curbside pickup for TCP drivers:

-If you’re not a TCP driver, you can continue to give rides through your airport’s designated staging lot.
+Garage pickup requirements: If you're not TCP licensed, you'll only get standard, shared, Lux, and Lyft XL rides.
+You can continue to give rides through your airport's designated staging lot.

 Visit this page to learn more on how to troubleshoot your phone if you are experiencing cellular signal issues.